US frackers ramped up production as prices rose toward $60 a barrel late in the year

 Last year, exports of crude, gasoline and distillates all rose to record highs, and combined shipments abroad finished off the year at 7.3 million barrels a day in December, the largest volume ever in EIA data.

 The export machine will likely keep running at full steam in 2018.
 Demand for refined products may continue to strengthen from Latin America as local refineries struggle to stay in good keep.
-Gulf Coast crude exports have more potential, too, now that the Louisiana Offshore Oil Port can load supertankers.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Gulf Coast crude exports have more potential, too, now that the Louisiana Offshore Oil Port can load supertankers.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.